llm-bible/llm-bible.github.io/_publications/lopo2024dual.markdown

 bibkey: lopo2024dual
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2408.08805"}
-tags: ['Model Architecture', 'RAG', 'CIKM', 'BERT', 'Prompting', 'Applications']
+tags: ['Applications', 'RAG', 'Model Architecture', 'BERT', 'CIKM', 'Prompting']
 ---
 In this study, we introduce CIKMar, an efficient approach to educational dialogue systems powered by the Gemma Language model.
 By leveraging a